wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 REMEMBER: Unlike other systems, in Kubernetes there are no "users".

-Sebastien Goasguen (@sebgoa), author of Kubernetes Cookbook and Docker Cookbook https://github.com/sebgoa/oreilly-kubernetes
+Sebastien Goasguen (@sebgoa), author of "Kubernetes Cookbook" and "Docker Cookbook" https://github.com/sebgoa/oreilly-kubernetes

 <hr />